1. What is the breed mix of the Stabiliser® ?

 4. How can Stabiliser® be considered pedigree?

-The Stabiliser is a composite breed but understanding the traits each breed and individual brings to make a more profitable animal is the same process that operates in traditional breeds.
-SCC is just not limited to the use of one breed.
+The Stabiliser is a ‘composite’ breed but, identifying and recording the traits each breed and individual contributes to breed more profitable animals, is the same process that operates in traditional ‘pure’ breeds.

 5. What is BIG, the Beef Improvement Group?